Creating Scenarios

 - Details: Title, description, tags, cover art, and visibility settings.

-- Variables: A questionnaire that players answer before starting.
+- Choices: A questionnaire that players answer before starting.

 - Cards: Story cards that get included in the story.